 The Russ College of Engineering views non-traditional educational opportunities as an integral component of the learner-centered education provided by the Russ College.
 This study abroad opportunitiy will provide students with essential skills that are crucial for their career development.
 These skills, which are difficult if not impossible to develop in the classroom, include applying knowledge, dealing with uncertainty, learning new material outside of the normal lecture format, incorporating global/societal concerns, and working as part of a multidisciplinary team.

 Students will perform the initial design and development of the projects during Fall and Spring Terms.
 During the actual time abroad students will be working with the community to implement the projects.
 While the exact work activities will have not been determined they will involve the installation of a rainwater collection system and a waste treatment system for the house built in previous trips.
 Future projects will be identified and completed in subsequent years.

 Read more about this program here!

 May 5 - 21, 2014

 This program is open to current students in The Russ College of Engineeing and Technology, recently graduated students as well as faculty and professional mentors who have participated in the project over the course of the year wil be eligible for the trip.
 Also, studens from other majors who have the necessary background and interest to contribute to the project will be considered on a case-by-case basis.
 All participants are required to contribute to the academic year project design.

-The minimum GPA required is 3.0 for both Undergraduates and Graduate students.
+The minimum GPA required is 2.75 for Undergraduates and 3.0 for Graduate students.